 Then you start losing appendages and shit gets real, but totally hilarious and ridiculous too.
 That’s when you realize – yep, this is definitely Resident Evil.

-I still have questions about the actual story and where or how this game ties into the overall canon.
-After all, there are multiple references to the events of previous games, or characters from them, but all of those references seem vague enough that this could still be a total reboot.
-Also, there’s that whole ending where you know who allegedly shows up and looks literally nothing like ANY of his past iterations whatsoever, not to mention his affiliations are entirely antithetical to everything we’ve ever known about said character since 1995, throughout seven appearances in the franchise (one by proxy kind of).
+Resident Evil is isolated enough from the rest of the storied franchise, much of which doesn’t make sense or has jumped the shark, that it can attract new fans while still pleasing die hards.
+However, that isolation makes the story at bit hard to wrap your head around at the end of the game when this piece doesn’t seem to fit into the overall puzzle.
+After all, there are multiple references to the events of previous games, or characters from them, but all of those references are intentionally vague enough that this could be a completely new timeline.
+Also, there’s that whole ending where you know who allegedly shows up.
+I refer of course to you know who.
 But I am willing to give Capcom enough rope to hang themselves with, once again.

-That’s nothing new.
-Literally every Resident Evil game before RE4 could be beaten, and was meant to be beaten, in 2 hours or less.
-To get an S ranking, you had to beat the game in like 58 minutes, not save at all, and barely shoot anything or use any healing items.
-In today’s market, $60 for that apparently doesn’t fly.
 Even though the first playthrough will take you closer to 12 hours, and there are more playthroughs.
-An extra chunk of money for the season pass will get you all premium DLC thus far – which will add maybe 15 hours to the game, with familiar gametypes like Jack’s Birthday, which is basically this titles equivalent of Mercenaries mode.
+An extra chunk of money for the season pass, if you don’t wait for a GOTY gold edition, will get you all premium DLC thus far – Banned footage volume 1 and 2, and end of Zoe, which will add maybe 20 hours to the game.
+The season pass introduces familiar gametypes like Jack’s Birthday, which is basically this titles equivalent of Mercenaries mode, and other challenge modes.

 There was, and still is , some extremely obscure bug with Nvidia cards where the Steam overlay literally will not work with the game.
 Multiple people reported it, I reported it and talked to Nvidia and got nowhere.
 This prevents all Steam functions from working – screenshots, streaming, Steam overlay, web browser, guides, achievements, literally everything.
-The only reason I even fixed the problem on my machine was on accident – I had to reinstall Windows as part of a video I did proving an alleged PS4 emulator was infested with malware.
+The only reason I even fixed the problem on my machine was on accident – I had to reinstall Windows as part of a video I created.